A mesh network spontaneously erupts in the US and helps connect Puerto Rico

 Getting up and running

-A very different approach to reestablishing communication, Google’s Loon project claims to have connected 100,000 people via balloon launched after the storms; but the balloons really act as a bridge between phones and distant, working cell networks.
+A very different approach to reestablishing communication, Google’s Loon project claims to have connected 100,000 people via balloons launched after the storms; but the balloons really act as a bridge between phones and distant, working cell networks.
 Lacking those (the backhaul Malavé mentioned), the system wouldn’t be able to do much — although in this case it looks like they were able to.
 But judging from the Google blog post, it looks like it was fantastically expensive to do and took weeks to get into action.

 A one-time setup cost, perhaps in the tens of thousands, for a mesh network (goTenna or not) could provide an entire city and much of the surrounding area with basic text communication, one of the most critical capabilities following a natural disaster.